 open/close all folders

-Anime and Manga
+Anime & Manga

-- Hikaru Makiba from UFO Robo Grendizer -one of the Mazinger Z series- was femenine, gentle and caring and wore a blue uniform.
+- Hikaru Makiba from UFO Robo Grendizer -one of the Mazinger Z series- was feminine, gentle and caring and wore a blue uniform.
 On contrast, her best friend, Maria was a tomboyish Tsundere and usually wore red or pink.

-Films - Animated
+Films — Animation

 - Several outfits Barbie has worn have been blue, as well as several characters in the Direct-to-Video movies.
 Ro's standout dress in Barbie as the Island Princess is mostly blue, including part of the feathers on the peacock tail.

 - Sally Carrera from Cars is portrayed as a light blue Porsche 911 Carrera.
 Other female blue cars include a racecar sponsoring RevNGo and the Queen of England.